122004/chekovs_cat/README.md

 Faculty Resources Page.
 Northeastern University London.
 Accessed Dec.
 14, 2024.

-<h5> If you see something in the example code / RedBoard instructions relevant to the project, know that it may or may not be extremely relevant at a later time (Chekov's gun + Schrödinger's cat). </h5>
+<h5> If you see something in the example code / RedBoard instructions relevant to the project, know that it may or may not be extremely relevant at a later time (Chekhov's gun + Schrödinger's cat). </h5>